open-policy-agent/gatekeeper/README.md

 ### Uninstallation

-Note that this is not a clean uninstall.
-There may be some CRDs that are not cleaned up

-   * cd to the repository directory
-   * run `make uninstall`
+Before uninstalling Gatekeeper, be sure to clean up old `Constraints`, `ConstraintTemplates`, `Constraint` CRDs and the `Configs` CRDs.

-#### Cleaning Up Old Constraints
+#### Before Uninstall, Clean Up Old Constraints

-Currently the above uninstall mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate` or `Constraint` resources that have been created by the user, nor does it remove their accompanying `CRDs`.
+Currently the uninstall mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate`, `Constraint`, and `Config` resources that have been created by the user, nor does it remove their accompanying `CRDs`.

 When Gatekeeper is running it is possible to remove unwanted constraints by:
    * Deleting all instances of the constraint resource
    * Deleting the `ConstraintTemplate` resource, which should automatically clean up the `CRD`
+   * Deleting the `Config` resource, which should automatically clean up the `CRD`

+#### Uninstall Gatekeeper
+If you used `make` to deploy, then run the following to uninstall Gatekeeper:

+   * cd to the repository directory
+   * run `make uninstall`

+If you used a prebuilt image to deploy Gatekeeper, then you can delete all the Gatekeeper components with the following command:

+  ```sh
+  kubectl delete -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper-constraint.yaml
+  ```

-If Gatekeeper is no longer running, it has no ability to clean up after itself, so the finalizers, CRDs and other artifacts must be removed manually:
+If Gatekeeper is no longer running and there are extra constraints in the cluster, then the finalizers, CRDs and other artifacts must be removed manually:

    * Delete all instances of the constraint resource
    * Executing `kubectl patch  crd constrainttemplates.templates.gatekeeper.sh -p '{"metadata":{"finalizers":[]}}' --type=merge`.
 Note that this will remove all finalizers on every CRD.
 If this is not something you want to do, the finalizers must be removed individually.
    * Delete the `CRD` and `ConstraintTemplate` resources associated with the unwanted constraint.

-If you deployed Gatekeeper using a single yaml from the [Installation](#Installation) section, then after you have completed the [Cleaning Up Old Constraints](#cleaning-up-old-constraints) section, you can delete all the Gatekeeper components with the following command:

-  ```sh
-  kubectl delete -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper-constraint.yaml
-  ```

 ## How to Use Gatekeeper